 Day 2: Lake Sandoval to Puerto Maldonado

 After a dawn breakfast we take a final, short paddle along the palm swamps of the west end of the lake in search of the resident Giant Otter family.
 From here, on clear mornings, we will see a glorious sunrise and its reflection in the open waters of the lake.
 Returning once more down the trail to the Madre de Dios River, we return to Puerto Maldonado to catch the flight to Cusco or Lima.
-(B)
+(Breakfast)

-Please note that itineraries may vary slightly to maximize wildlife viewing, depending on the reports of our local researchers and experienced naturalist guides.
+Itineraries may vary slightly to maximize wildlife viewing, depending on the reports of our local researchers and experienced naturalist guides.